jrieke/timeseries-rnn/README.md

 ## Usage

+### Training

-`python train.py data/stocks`
+	python train.py data/stocks

-Train the network on all CSV files in `data/stocks`.
+Train the network on all files in `data/stocks`.
 Each file should contain one time series and look like this:

 	1 2
 	3 4
 	5 6

 Columns are variables (here: 2) and rows are time steps (here: 3).
 The data is automatically normalized to mean 0 and standard deviation 1.
+If you want to train on the change of the data from time step to time step (this is recommended for time series that continually in- or decrease, e.g. stock prices), use `--change`.
 The trained network is saved in `model`.

+Note that the network architecture (namely the Gaussian mixture model layer) is quite prone to numeric errors.
+If you encounter a `nan` loss during training, try to reduce the learning rate (`--learning_rate VALUE`, default 0.001), use more standard deviations to normalize the data (`--stds VALUE`, default 1), or play around with the number of Gaussians in the mixture distribution (`--mixture_components VALUE`, default 10).

+### Prediction

-`python predict.py data/stocks`
+	python predict.py data/stocks

-Use the saved model to predict the next values in the time series for all CSV files in `data/stocks`.
-The predicted time series are stored in CSV format in the directory `predicted`.
+Use the saved model to predict the next values in the time series for all files in `data/stocks`.
+The predicted time series are stored in the format above in the directory `predicted`.

+### Generation

-`python generate.py data/stocks`
+	python generate.py data/stocks

 Use the saved model to generate completely new time series.
 Parts of the CSV files in `data/stocks` are used as seeds to initialize the network state.
-The generated time series are stored in CSV format in the directory `predicted`.
+The generated time series are stored in the format above in the directory `predicted`.

 ## Requirements